AdobeDocs/app-builder/src/pages/getting_started/first_app.md

    actions   app.config.yaml  package-lock.json test
    ```

-4. When you generate a project with a downloaded configuration file without logging into [Adobe Developer Console](/console) on your [CLI](https://github.com/adobe/aio-cli), everything should be the same.
+4. When you generate a project using a downloaded configuration file without logging into [Adobe Developer Console](/console) on your [CLI](https://github.com/adobe/aio-cli), everything should be the same.
-   We use the values from the downloaded file to pre-populated values in your `.env` and `.aio`.
-The only difference you will notice is the missing `config.json` file because that's the file you used to generate this project.
+   Adobe uses the values from the downloaded file to pre-populate values in your `.env` and `.aio`.
+The only difference you will notice is the missing `config.json` file, because that's the file you used to generate this project.

+   This ends the tutorial for Developers initializing their apps from a Console config file. you may review the next section on Developers without access or credentials, or scroll down to "Anatomy of an App Builder Application" below.

 #### Developer without any credentials

-This flow is intended for developers who have no access or credentials whatsoever but still want to look at the code.
+This flow is intended for Developers who have no access or credentials but still want to look at the code.

-1. In your Terminal, navigate to where you want to initialize your project and type in the following command in your Terminal:
+1. In your Terminal, navigate to the place where you want to initialize your project and type:

    ```bash
    aio app init <app_name> -y
    ```

    The `-y` flag allows user to skip all questions and generates a sample project with only the `generic` sample action.

-2. You should still be able to see similar files generated, but none of the config files will be pre-polulated.
+2. You should see similar files generated, but none of the config files will be pre-populated.

    ```bash
    $ cd helloworld